leventbulut/academic-kickstart/content/home/teaching.md

 +++

 ## The University of North Texas (2021-Present)
-*  Data Anlaytics-I
-*  Applications & Deployment of Advanced Analytics
+* Applications & Deployment of Advanced Analytics  (with R)
+* Data Anlaytics-I (with SAS)

 ## Valdosta State University (2017-2021)
-*  Data Visualitions and Analytics (with SAS)
+*  Data Visualisations and Analytics (with SAS)
 *  Business Analytics
+*  Current Issues in Economics (with SAP)
+*  International Economics
 *  Principles of Macroeconomics
+*  Principles of Microeconomics
 *  Survey of Economics
-*  Current Issues in Economics (with SAP)
-*  Principles of Microeconomics
-*  International Economics

 ## Ipek University (2014-2016)
+* Advanced Macroeconomics-1 (Graduate Level)
+* International Financial and Macroeconomic Policy
 * Money and Banking
 * Principles of Macroeconomics
-* International Financial and Macroeconomic Policy
-* Advanced Macroeconomics-1 (Graduate Level)
 * Open Economy Macroeconomics

 ## University of Georgia (2012-2014)
+* International Trade
 * Principles of Macroeconomics
 * Principles of Macroeconomics (Honor Section)
-* International Trade

 ## Georgia State University (2011-2012)
-* The Global Economy
-* The Economy of Global Finance (Graduate Level)
+* International Finance
 * International Monetary Economics (Ph.D.
 Level)
-* International Finance
+* The Economy of Global Finance (Graduate Level)
+* The Global Economy

 ## Emory University (2007-2011)
 * Intermediate Macroeconomics